sancau/dstrace/README.md

 ## Project status

-The project is being actively (kinda :)) developed and is in an early stage.
+The project is being actively (kinda :)) developed.
 The ongoing changes can be monitored via CHANGES.md